frapierri/VaccinItaly/README.md

 iononmivaccinero

 # Data availability
-Tweets ids will be soon available in this repository.
-They can be "re-hydrated" in order to get original tweets objects.
+A complete list of tweets IDs will be soon available in this repository and updated regularly.
+IDs can be "re-hydrated" in order to get original tweets objects.

 # Statistics
 Check this page for preliminary results: